Rogdham/pyzstd/index.rst

 class **ZstdCompressor(level_or_option=None, zstd_dict=None)**

     Initialize a ZstdCompressor object.
-Like bz2/lzma/zlib modules, it's thread-safe at method level.
+It's thread-safe at method level.

     *level_or_option* argument can be an ``int`` object, in this case represents the compression level.
 It can also be a ``dict`` object for setting advanced parameters.
 The default value ``None`` means to use zstd's default compression level/parameters.